What happened on Love Island last night? Everything you need to know

 Issues have stepped up a gear in Love Island as we had our first departure from the Love Island 2020 solid.

-Upon realising he nonetheless had emotions for his ex-girlfriend, Ollie left the villa, with the remainder of the Islanders wishing him nicely.
+Upon realising he nonetheless had emotions for his ex-girlfriend, Ollie left the villa, with the remainder of the Islanders wishing him effectively.

 Elsewhere, Leanne and Mike stepped their relationship up a notch.
 When Mike selected to sleep within the villa’s new ‘Dog House’, Leanne determined to hitch him – with the pair sharing a smooch.

-Nevertheless, Jess remains to be not comfortable at Mike’s determination to pie her off, saying there was no have to be pleasant however the pair could be “cool”.
+Nevertheless, Jess remains to be not blissful at Mike’s choice to pie her off, saying there was no must be pleasant however the pair may be “cool”.

-There was stress between Siannise and Nas, after crossed wires noticed Siannise inform her accomplice that she was “not interested in him romantically – at all.”
+There was rigidity between Siannise and Nas, after crossed wires noticed Siannise inform her accomplice that she was “not interested in him romantically – at all.”
 Ouch.

-In the meantime, newly-single Paige acquired a textual content saying there was to be two new boys coming into the villa – which noticed Connor ship some sharp phrases to a gleeful Sophie.
+In the meantime, newly-single Paige obtained a textual content saying there was to be two new boys coming into the villa – which noticed Connor ship some sharp phrases to a gleeful Sophie.

 Will our new arrivals Connagh and Finley shake issues up?